awsdocs/aws-freertos-docs/doc_source/portingguide/building-cmake.md

 ## Generating Build Files \(CMake GUI\)<a name="cmake-gen-gui"></a>

-You can use the CMake GUI to generate Amazon FreeRTOS build files\.
+You can use the CMake GUI to generate FreeRTOS build files\.

 **To generate build files with the CMake GUI**